 There is currently a ban on UK flights to Austria.
 Any essential travellers face a 10 day quarantine on entry or a shorter 5 days if they take a PCR test at that point which is negative.
 Skiing is only possible for locals.
 The official travel portal for Austria has information and advice which seems to be updated.

 It is possible to enter Spain without having to self-isolate BUT by air or sea entry is conditional on negative test evidence from no more than 72 hours prior to journey and there are restrictions on mobility between provinces.
 Ski areas are open and operating on a limited basis but only for local residents.
 There are no restrictions for overland entry BUT you have to get through France to do this.

 No entry allowed currently for UK residents unless one of a number of special exemptions apply.
 If you are allowed in, a negative test result from no more than 72 hours prior is required and THEN a negative result of an antigen/PCR test on arrival with a second test mandatory at 7 days later AND 10 days of quarantine.

 Please keep up-to-date with the advice for countries that you plan to visit this coming winter.
 Here are some links to advice from alpine clubs and similar organisations (note that you will need to use something like Google Translate or equivalent for some):

-For ski touring trips, the main risks seem likely to arise from:
+For ski touring trips, the main risks of catching COVID-19 seem likely to arise from: